Chen Dingshan: Taiwan

-In 1948, Chen moved to Taiwan with his wives Zhang Xianjun and Zheng Shiyun.
-He belonged to the many Chinese who left the mainland when it appeared that the Chinese Communist Party would win the Civil War.
+In 1948, Chen moved to Taiwan with his wives Zhang Xianjun and Zheng Shiyun, among the many Chinese who left the mainland when it appeared that the Chinese Communist Party would win the Civil War.
 Living at times with the artist Luo Qiyuan and at other times with market manager Tang Zhanhi, he continued to write, first being asked by his friend Zhao Junhao to edit the Typhoon – a supplement to the newspaper The Economic Times – before being contacted to contribute to the magazine Changliu and the newspaper China Daily.
 His articles saw wide distribution, from Hong Kong and Taiwan through the Philippines.

 Much of Chen's early writing continued explorations of his experiences in Shanghai.
 During the 1950s he produced several collections of more than two hundred anecdotes, including Old News from Chun Shen (1954) and More News from Chun Shen (1955).
 Other publications produced in this period included the five-volume romance The Butterfly Dreams of Flowers (1957) and the Golden World trilogy (1955–1967).
 These works were generally serialized first in newspapers before being compiled and published in book format.

 He wrote several works on the history of Chinese art, including Five Hundred Years of Painting Schools and Biographies of Master Painters in the Last Hundred Years.
 In the 1970s, he contributed numerous poems and essays to the magazines Adult and Dacheng, predominantly reminiscing on pre-war Shanghai culture but also exploring the developments in Taiwan and Hong Kong.

 After Chen came to Taiwan, he taught at National Chung Hsing University, Tamkang College of Arts and Sciences, (Note: Renamed "Tamkang University" in 1980.) and Providence College of Arts and Sciences for Women.
 (Note: Renamed "Providence University" in 1993.)
 Chen continued to write and paint in his old age, at times surprising guests by doing so after drinking large amounts of brandy.
 He died in 1987.